1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Lindsay M. Paulin is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 She currently practices in the firm’s Litigation Department.

 Ms. Paulin’s practice focuses on a wide range of government contracts issues, including internal investigations, claims preparation and litigation, bid protests, government investigations under the False Claims Act, cost allowability, suspension and debarment proceedings, mergers and acquisitions involving government contracts, and compliance counseling.
 She has represented clients in disputes before the United States Court of Federal Claims, the Armed Services Board of Contract Appeals, the United States Government Accountability Office, and administrative agencies.
 Ms. Paulin’s clients include contractors and their subcontractors, vendors, and suppliers across a range of industries including aerospace and defense, information technology, professional services, private equity, and insurance.
-Ms. Paulin has been recognized by Best Lawyers as a 2022 “One to Watch” for Administrative and Regulatory Law (2022-2023) and Criminal Defense: White Collar (2023), as well as being featured in Super Lawyers Washington D.C.
-“Rising Star” (2019-2020).
+Ms. Paulin has been recognized by Best Lawyers as “One to Watch” for Administrative and Regulatory Law (2022-2023) and Criminal Defense: White Collar (2023), as well as being featured in Super Lawyers Washington D.C. as a “Rising Star” (2019-2022).

 Ms. Paulin received her law degree with high honors from the George Washington University Law School in 2012, where she was elected to the Order of the Coif and served as an Editor of the George Washington Law Review.
 While in law school, Ms. Paulin worked for a McLean, Virginia-based government contractor, providing support to the Department of Defense Office of the General Counsel, Deputy General Counsel for International Affairs.
 In 2009, she received her Bachelor of Arts in International Affairs summa cum laude from the George Washington University’s Elliott School of International Affairs, where she was elected to Phi Beta Kappa.